President of FEPS

 In 1992 Mr. D’Alema became President of the PDS parliamentary group in the Chamber of Deputies.
 He was re-elected MP both in 1994 and 1996.
 In July 1994 he was elected General Secretary of the PDS.
 On 5 February 1997 Massimo D'Alema was elected Chair of the parliamentary Committee on Constitutional reform; on 4 November 1997 the Committee submitted to the two Houses of Parliament a draft reform of Part II of the Italian Constitution.

 On October 1998 Mr. D’Alema became Prime Minister of Italy.
 He was in office until April 2000.
 In December 2000 he was elected President of the Democrats of the Left (Democratici di sinistra, DS).
 In October 2003, at the 22nd Congress of the Socialist International in Sao Paulo, Brazil, he was elected Vice-President of the S.I.
-In June 2004 Mr D'Alema became a Member of the European Parliament, where he holds the position of Chair of the EP Delegation for relations between the EU and the Mercosur.
+In June 2004 Mr D'Alema became a Member of the European Parliament, where he held the position of Chair of the EP Delegation for relations between the EU and the Mercosur.

 He was elected as the first President of FEPS on 30th June 2010.